Environmental Literacy and Sustainability Initiative

 Learn more about the initiative in this video from Sustainable San Mateo County, which awarded the County Office of Education a Sustainability Award in 2020 for the initiative's success.

 SMCOE’s Environmental Literacy and Sustainability Initiative offers a number of programs geared towards educators to build their capacity to actively integrate environmental sustainability into their school communities, classrooms, and programs.
-Learn more about these programs below and visit SMCOE's Environmental Literacy and Sustainability Initiative Programs for a list of all programs offered by the initiative.
+Learn more about these programs below.

 - Environmental Youth Leadership Network and Summits: The Environmental Youth Leaders Network (EYLN) brings together 7th-12th graders who are eager to make an environmental sustainability impact in their community.
-The network convenes for three annual summits in the Fall, Winter, and Spring.
+The network convenes for two annual summits in the Fall and Spring and stays connected through a monthly newsletter.
 To learn more about EYLN please visit Environmental Youth Leadership Network and Summits.

-- Schools for a Sustainable Future Summit: This annual one-day summit creates the space for networking, problem-solving, and exchanging innovative solutions that are driving environmental and social transformation across school communities.
-To learn more about the summit visit Schools for a Sustainable Future Summit.
+- Annual ELSI Summit: This annual one-day summit, formerly known as the Schools for a Sustainable Futre Summit, creates the space for networking, problem-solving, and exchanging innovative solutions that are driving environmental and social transformation across school communities.
+To learn more about the summit visit Annual ELSI Summit.

 SMCOE's Environmental Literacy and Sustainability Initiative has put together a number of resources to support stakeholders to be champions of whole-school sustainability integration.
 Utilize the links below to access resource pages for the following:

 Phone: (650) 802-5406